-Since the dawn of recorded time, people have been gathering for spiritual practise like yoga and meditation all over India.
+Since the dawn of recorded time, people have been gathering for spiritual practice like yoga and meditation all over India.
 But where to start?

 First of all, several of the world’s major religions were born in India, including Hinduism, Sikhism, Buddhism, and Jainism.

-The sense of spiritual fervour is palpable.
+The sense of spiritual fervor is palpable.
 There are mandirs (Hindu temples), mosques, gurudwaras (Sikhs place of worship), and churches everywhere you look.

 Small temples and shrines are set up on roadsides, in banks, even in underground parking garages.
 Seemingly every day, there’s a religious festival of one sort or another.

-People in India practise their religions overtly, and take their spiritual beliefs very seriously.
+People in India practice their religions overtly, and take their spiritual beliefs very seriously.

 You might see your bank teller in a suit and tie at work, but later, performing a time-honoured puja on the banks of a sacred river, wearing an orange robe with tilak marks on his forehead.